seungjaeryanlee/endtoend.ai/_posts/2018-06-27-ai-for-prosthetics-1.md

 ## osim-rl-helper

-I created a repository with starter code for the competition and made it public.
-You can view it [here](https://github.com/seungjaeryanlee/osim-rl-helper).
+I created a public GitHub repository with starter code for the competition.
+If you are unsure about where to start, I recommend [checking it out!](https://github.com/seungjaeryanlee/osim-rl-helper).

 ### Agent

 I like trying multiple ideas before converging to one, and I like to keep track of every changes I have made.
-Thus, I created an `Agent` class that will act as a prototype for all agents to neatly organize my failed endeavors.
-The agent classes will differ greatly by their algorithm, but they will have 2 things in common: they had to be run locally and they had to be submitted to server.
-Thus, I implemented two functions `Agent.test()` and `Agent.submit()` that used unimplemented `Agent.act()` to retrieve an action from the agent.
+Thus, I created an `Agent` class that will act as a template for all agents to keep track of my failed endeavors.
+The functions in each agent class will differ greatly by their methods, but they will have 2 things in common: they have to be run locally and they had to be submitted to server.
+Thus, I implemented two functions `Agent.test()` and `Agent.submit()` that uses the unimplemented `Agent.act()` function to retrieve an action from the agent.

-However, when I tried to submit the agent, I was faced two errors that depleted my submission count.
+However, when I tried to submit the agent, I repeatedly faced two errors:

 1. The default `env_id` for client was wrong: I needed to set `env_id='ProstheticsEnv'`.
 2. `env.step()` could not take `action` with NumPy types.

-I continued to make this mistake later in the week, so I decided to create a `Agent.sanity_check()` function that is run before `test()` or `submit()`.
+I continued to make this mistake later in the week, so I decided to create a `Agent.sanity_check()` function that is run before `Agent.test()` or `Agent.submit()`.

 ```python
 def sanity_check(self):